rvaiya/keyd/man.md

     # Identical to the above
     macro(Hello space World)

-## Example
+# Example

-    # Makes dvorak the default key layout with
+    # Set the default key layout to dvorak and the modifier layout to qwerty (main)
-    # qwerty (main) as the modifier layout.

     layout(dvorak, main)

+    # Holding escape activates the escape layer
     esc = layer(esc)

-    leftshift = oneshot(S)
+    shift = oneshot(S)
     rightshift = oneshot(S)

     [esc]

-    # esc+q changes the layout to qwerty.
+    # esc+q changes both the key and modifier layout to qwerty.
     q = layout(main)
     w = layout(dvorak, main)

-    # Inherits the escape/shift bindings from the main layer
+    # Inherits all bindings from the main layer (including the defined escape/shift bindings),
+    # and defines a custom letter arrangement.
     [dvorak:main]

     q = apostrophe